Skip to content

 The AMT eliminates or reduces the value of tax preferences taken under the ordinary system.
 Taxpayers add certain deductions back into their income to figure out their Alternative Minimum Taxable Income (AMTI).

-After calculating their AMTI and applying the exemption, taxpayers (single and married filing status) are taxed at a rate of 26 percent on AMTI below $197,900 and 28 percent on AMTI above $197,700 (tax brackets for tax year 2020).
+After calculating their AMTI and applying the exemption, the resulting income of up to $232,600 (for tax year 2024) faces a 26 percent rate, while income above that threshold faces a 28 percent rate.
 After addressing foreign tax provisions, taxpayers calculate their tentative tax amount under the AMT.
 Taxpayers then pay either their ordinary individual income tax liability or their AMT liability, whichever is greater.

 Why Was the Alternative Minimum Tax (AMT) Created?

 The AMT was enacted in 1969 to keep wealthy taxpayers from using what was viewed as too many tax preferences.
-In 1969, U.S. Treasury Secretary Joseph Barr testified that in 1966, 155 high-income people paid zero income tax.
-Instead of eliminating the tax preferences that enabled these taxpayers to reduce their taxable income, Congress created a minimum tax.
+In 1969, US Treasury Secretary Joseph Barr testified that in 1966, 155 high-income people paid zero income tax.
+Instead of eliminating the tax preferences that enabled wealthy taxpayers to reduce their taxable income, Congress created a minimum tax.

-The progressive structure of the income tax affects higher-income taxpayers more acutely.
-As income rises, exclusions become more valuable since each dollar excluded avoids the prospect of being subject to a higher marginal tax rate.
-In some cases, taxpayers may be able to avoid income tax altogether, or greatly reduce their level of tax, by structuring their income to qualify under current exemption rules.
-The AMT tries to limit this by reducing the number of eligible exemptions able to be claimed, thus increasing the amount of income subject to tax, and by using a different rate structure.
+The progressive structure of the income tax means tax preferences are more valuable for higher-income taxpayers as they face higher marginal tax rates.
+In some cases, taxpayers may be able to avoid the income tax altogether or greatly reduce their level of tax by structuring their income and adjustments to take advantage of tax preferences.
+The AMT limits this by reducing the number of preferences taxpayers can claim, thus increasing the amount of income subject to tax under the AMT rate structure.

 Visualizing the Alternative Minimum Tax (AMT):